 Storing and Freezing

-Store this cookie dough ice cream cake in the freezer in an airtight container like a cake carrier.
-Store the cake up to 30 days.
+Store this cookie dough ice cream cake in the freezer in an airtight container like a cake carrier to preserve freshness.
+Store the cake up to 30 days if you don't eat it all the first time!

 Other Cookie Dough Recipes To Try